telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Searching

 To search for specific values in the URL and the headers of all sessions, use the **Search** text input.
-The search action will immediately filter and show all sessions, which contain the search terms.
+The search action will immediately filter and show all sessions containing the search terms.

 ### Toggling Layout